sueszli/dateWatch/README.md

 <br><br>

 ## About the Team
-The development team consisted of 6 students, each with a budget of 200-300 work-hours.
+The development team consisted of 6 students and each contributed about 200-300 hours to this project.

 ## Technical Features
 The used technology stack consisted of: